ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.iqontrol/README.md

 ## Changelog

+### dev
+* (sbormann) Added Flot-Chart widget.
+* (sbormann) Enhanced adding of widgets with a new settings dialog.
+* (sbormann) Added some new options for widget-developers (the meta-tag url-datapoints was enhanced for example to ask for a color with a color-picker, postMessage-answeres now contain the id of the original datapoint).
+* (sbormann) Removed space when using new-line-option.
+* (sbormann) Added role "button" in custom dialog.
+* (sbormann) Enhanced timing of repositioning dialogs after loading.
+* (sbormann) Added noToolbar to URL-parameters.
+* (sbormann) Added BACKGROUND_VIEW, to define a view which will be displayed as background of a tile.
+* (sbormann) Added the option 'Open linked view in parent instance, if this view is used as a BACKGROUND_VIEW' for links to other views.
+* (sbormann) Added a panel which can be placed on left side of the screen and display a BACKGROUND_VIEW/URL/HTML and is widely configurable.
+* (sbormann) Added showing of swipe goals (can be hidden via option in options/miscellaneous/swiping).
+* (sbormann) Fixed crash when enlarging a hidden tile.
+* (sbormann) Reworked some borders and scrolling parameters.

 ### 1.4.1 (2020-11-01)
 * (sbormann) Fixed drag-sorting or tables and usage of comboboxes on mobile (touch) devices.
 * (sbormann) Enhanced demo for new instances.